fbcouto/deterministic-wave-engine/README.md

 This theoretical model, its mathematical formulation, and the accompanying source code are the original intellectual property of Fernando B Couto.
 To foster scientific collaboration and open-source development, this project is released under the GNU General Public License v3.0 (GPL-3.0).
 You are free to run, study, share, and modify the code and the theoretical concepts.
 However, any derivative work, academic publication, or software incorporating this algorithm must remain open-source under the same license and must explicitly credit the original author.
 Commercial enclosure of this algorithm is strictly prohibited under this license.

 ---
+## 🌊 Grounded in Practical Hydrodynamics
+The theoretical and computational foundations of the Deterministic Wave Engine (DWE) are deeply informed by applied fluid mechanics and real-world hardware engineering.
+The principles of vortex generation, kinetic energy accumulation, and fluid-structural interaction that drive our deterministic quantum models have been practically explored and validated in macroscopic hydraulic systems.

+For an overview of the applied physical research that precedes this simulation engine, please refer to the official intellectual property documentation for the **[Vortex Rotor (INPI Patent BR 10 2018 005831 2)](https://github.com/fbcouto/vortex-rotor-hardware)**, a high-efficiency hardware device designed to manipulate concentric fluid vortices and transform radial momentum into axial thrust.
+---

 ## How to Cite This Work